Thank you for choosing Richland!

 Your Success Coach will be in your corner throughout your time at Richland.
 They will help you understand how to navigate Richland processes and degree requirements.
 You can make an appointment by calling (217) 875-7211, Ext.
 6267, or by accessing your MyRichland student account.

-For registration and advising, please schedule a virtual appointment with your Success Coach.
-If you do not know who your Success Coach is, you may email firstname.lastname@example.org or call (217) 875-7211 Ext.
+For registration and advising, schedule a virtual or on-campus appointment with you Success Coach.
+If you do not know who your Success Coach is, you may email email@example.com or call (217) 875-7211 Ext.
 6267.
 If any of the available appointment times do not work for you, please email your Success Coach for an alternative.
 You can find contact information for Success Coaches by visiting www.richland.edu/studentsuccess.